arp242/gopher.vim/API.markdown

     gopher#system#run(cmd, ...)
       Run an external command.
-      async is a boolean flag to use the async API instead of system(). done will be called when the command has finished with exit code and output as a string.
       cmd must be a list, one argument per item.
 Every list entry will be automatically shell-escaped
       An optional second argument is passed to stdin.